Protection Orders

 The Loft Can Help

 The Loft can support through this process.
 We can help you understand the process and connect you with the right services.
-Our team can guide you toward legal support, safety services, and community organisations that specialise in family violence and Protection Order applications, so you don’t have to navigate this on your own.
+Our team can guide you toward legal support, safety services, and community organisations that specialise in family violence and Protection Order applications and responses, so you don’t have to navigate this on your own.
 If you’re unsure where to start, contact us, and we can help point you in the right direction.